A Year-Round Guide to Franklin and Nantahala

 Vanilla ice cream (optional)

 Preheat oven to 350°.
-Roll out half of the dough to a ⅛-inch thickness.
+Roll half of dough to a ⅛-inch thickness.
 Place in a 9 x 13-inch baking dish, covering the bottom and halfway up the sides.
-Bake for 20 minutes, or until golden brown.
+Bake for 20 minutes or until golden brown.

 Roll remaining dough to a ¼-inch thickness.
 Place dough over peach mixture.
-Sprinkle with 1 tablespoon sugar, and drizzle with 1 tablespoon melted butter.
-Cut an “x” in the center of the top dough to allow steam to escape.
+Sprinkle with 1 tablespoon sugar, and brush with melted butter.
+Cut an “x” in the center of dough to allow steam to escape.

 Bake for 35 to 40 minutes, or until top crust is golden brown.
 Remove from oven and allow to set for 15 minutes.
 Serve with vanilla ice cream (optional).